DalbergDataInsights/react-components/docs/README.md

 ### useDim

 useDim hook gets updated component prop on window load and resize.
-Commonly used within the framework to response on the viewport or container values.
+Commonly used within the framework to respond to the viewport or container values.

 ```jsx
 import { useDim } from "../../hooks/useDim"